 Andrographis paniculata constituent Andrographolide derivatives display analgesic, antipyretic and anti-inflammatory effects of in experimental animals (7).
 Andrographis paniculata downregulates proinflammatory cytokine production and augments cell mediated immune response in metastatic tumour-bearing mice (8).
-Andrographis paniculata showed potent anti-inflammatory effect on pathogen-induced pelvic inflammatory disease (PID) in rats, with a potential mechanism of inhibiting the NF-κB signal pathway.
-(4) NF-κB has long been considered a prototypical proinflammatory signaling pathway, largely based on the activation of NF-κB by proinflammatory cytokines such as interleukin 1 (IL-1) and tumor necrosis factor α (TNFα), and the role of NF-κB in the expression of other proinflammatory genes including cytokines, chemokines, and adhesion molecules (10).
+Andrographis paniculata showed potent anti-inflammatory effect on pathogen-induced pelvic inflammatory disease (PID) in rats, with a potential mechanism of inhibiting the NF-κB signal pathway (9).
+NF-κB has long been considered a prototypical proinflammatory signalling pathway, largely based on the activation of NF-κB by proinflammatory cytokines such as interleukin 1 (IL-1) and tumour necrosis factor α (TNFα), and the role of NF-κB in the expression of other proinflammatory genes including cytokines, chemokines, and adhesion molecules (10).
 Other studies suggest Andrographolide exerts an anti-inflammatory effect by inhibiting the activation of NF-κB/MAPK signalling pathway and the induction of proinflammatory cytokines (11).
 Andrographolide has the potential to bind with crucial proteins to block the TNF-induced NF-κB signalling pathway responsible for cytokine storm in C-19 patients (12).

 A study investigating the immunomodulatory effects of andrographolide on both innate and adaptive immune responses.
 Andrographolide can modulate the innate and adaptive immune responses by regulating macrophage phenotypic polarization and Ag-specific antibody production.
-MAPK and PI3K signaling pathways may participate in the mechanisms of andrographolide regulating macrophage activation and polarization.
+MAPK and PI3K signalling pathways may participate in the mechanisms of andrographolide regulating macrophage activation and polarization.
 Andrographis paniculata extract was found to be effective in preventing liver damage which was evident by morphological, biochemical and functional parameters (13).

-A systematic review and meta-analysis analysing the use of Andrographis paniculata for symptomatic relief of acute respiratory tract infections (ARTI) in adults and children concluded that Andrographis paniculata appears beneficial and safe for relieving ARTI symptoms and shortening time to symptom resolution and that in light of antimicrobial resistance (AMR) being a substantial threat to public health well-designed trials evaluating the effectiveness and potential to reduce antibiotic using Andrographis are warranted.
-(11)
+A systematic review and meta-analysis analysing the use of Andrographis paniculata for symptomatic relief of acute respiratory tract infections (ARTI) in adults and children concluded that Andrographis paniculata appears beneficial and safe for relieving ARTI symptoms and shortening time to symptom resolution and that in light of antimicrobial resistance (AMR) being a substantial threat to public health well-designed trials evaluating the effectiveness and potential to reduce antibiotic using Andrographis are warranted (15).

 1. PFAF.
 Andrographis paniculata 2018 [Available from: https://pfaf.org/user/Plant.aspx?LatinName=Andrographis+paniculata.

-2. Lotus S. Chuan Xin Lian (Green Chiretta or Kariyat or Andrographis) 2018 [Available from: https://www.sacredlotus.com/go/chinese-herbs/substance/chuan-xin-lian-green-chiretta-kariyat-andrographis.
+4. Lotus S. Chuan Xin Lian (Green Chiretta or Kariyat or Andrographis) 2018 [Available from: https://www.sacredlotus.com/go/chinese-herbs/substance/chuan-xin-lian-green-chiretta-kariyat-andrographis.

-3. Chao W-W, Lin B-F. Isolation and identification of bioactive compounds in Andrographis paniculata (Chuanxinlian).
+5. Chao W-W, Lin B-F. Isolation and identification of bioactive compounds in Andrographis paniculata (Chuanxinlian).
 Chinese medicine.
 2010;5:17-.

 7. Suebsasana S, Pongnaratorn P, Sattayasai J, Arkaravichien T, Tiamkao S, Aromdee C. Analgesic, antipyretic, anti-inflammatory and toxic effects of andrographolide derivatives in experimental animals.
 Arch Pharm Res.
 2009;32(9):1191-200.